SimonLeigh/couchbase-mobile-portal/md-docs/ready/installation/sync-gateway.md

 4. Make sure you choose a key that you have locally.

 ### SSH in and start Sync Gateway

-QUESTION: Is SG not running as a service in the AMI?

 1. Go to the AWS console, find the EC2 instance, and find the instance's public ip address.
 It should look like `ec2-54-161-201-224.compute-1.amazonaws.com`.
 The rest of the instructions will refer to this as `public_ip`.
 2. From the command line, run `ssh ec2-user@public_ip` (this should let you in without prompting you for a password.
 If not, you chose a key when you launched that you don’t have locally).